rackerlabs/design-system/_docs/layout/navigation.md

 {% endcolumn %}
 </div>

-### Top Navigation Spacing
+### Top navigation spacing

 <div class="row">
 {% column left:"col-md-4" %}

--   Horizontal spacing includes 20px left margin
+-   Horizontal spacing includes 20px of left margin.

--   Each menu item button has 20px left and right padding
+-   Each menu item button has 20px of left and right padding.

-    {% include note.html content="Dropdown padding left begins at the left border of the parent primary navigational item and padding right begins after the longest textual element in the dropdown element." %}
+    {% include note.html content="Drop-down element left padding
+    begins at the left border of the parent primary navigation item and right padding begins after the longest textual element in the drop-down element." %}

--   Dropdowns should strive to be limited to between 3 — 7 elements for ease of consumption and parsability by our users.
+-   Limit drop-downs menus to between 3 and 7 elements for ease of consumption and comprehension.

 {% endcolumn %}
 {% column right:"col-md-8" %}
-{% figure [caption:"Vertical padding for primary navigational items"] [class:"image bg-light border"] %}
+{% figure [caption:"Vertical padding for primary navigation items"] [class:"image bg-light border"] %}
 ![]({{site.cdn_url}}/img/layout/navigation-top-spacing-vertical.svg)
 {% endfigure %}
 {% endcolumn %}
 </div>
 <div class="row">
 {% column left:"col-md-4" %}

--   Navigational bar extends across 100% of view width
+-   The navigation bar extends across 100% of the view width.

--   Navigation is wrapped inside navigational bar with 20px / 1.25em padding on
+-   Navigation wraps inside the navigation bar with 20px / 1.25em
-    either side
+    padding on either side.

--   Padding is applied to each Primary nav item with no space between
+-   Padding is applied to each primary navigation item with no space in between.

 {% endcolumn %}
 {% column right:"col-md-7 col-md-offset-1" %}
-{% figure [caption:"Horizontal padding specs for primary navigational items"] [class:"image bg-light border"] %}
+{% figure [caption:"Horizontal padding specs for primary navigation items"] [class:"image bg-light border"] %}
 ![]({{site.cdn_url}}/img/layout/navigation-top-spacing-horizontal.svg)
 {% endfigure %}
 {% endcolumn %}
 </div>

-### Top Navigation Drop-down Menu Color and Typeface
+### Top navigation drop-down menu color and typeface

 <div class="row">
 {% column left:"col-md-4" %}

-Drop-down menus display secondary navigational elements below their primary navigational element.
+Drop-down menus display secondary navigation elements below their primary navigation element.

--   Dropdowns should strive to be between 3 — 7 elements for ease of consumption and parsability.
+-   Limit drop-down menus to between 3 and 7 elements for ease of consumption and comprehension.

     {% include note.html content="This is not a hard rule to be followed without exception.
-However, drop-downs that contains more than 6 elements should be closely looked at from an IA lens to see if the elements could be rearranged into two separate primary groups." %}
+Drop-down menus that contains more than 6 elements should prompt you to determine if you can rearrange elements into two separate primary groups." %}

--   font: Roboto Bold 16px
+-   Font: Roboto Bold 16px

--   font-color: Gray 200 #e7e7e7
+-   Font color: Gray 200 #e7e7e7

--   text-transform: Title Case
+-   Text transform: title case

 {% endcolumn %}
 {% column right:"col-md-8" %}